 Professor of Practice.
 Appointments of professors of practice are reserved for practitioners in a specific field and primarily for individuals with long-term, extensive professional/practitioner experience rather than solely scholarly credentials.
 These faculty must be qualified under APS 1435.50.
 Appointments of professor of practice faculty may be part-time or full-time.

-In rare circumstances, professor-of-practice hired in competitive may be initially appointed to up to three years based on rigorous merit review (see section II.D.3.e.).
+In rare circumstances, professor-of-practice hired through a competitive search may be initially appointed to up to three years based on merit review (see section II.D.3.e.).
 If successfully completed, in accordance with approved college and department personnel documents, an initial appointment may be considered for renewal for an additional appointment of up to three years.
 After successful completion of a second three-year appointment, professor of practice appointments may be considered for renewal for periods of up to five years based on a positive cumulative and rigorous review of annual performance.
 Subsequent renewals of merit-based five-year appointments must also be based on a cumulative and rigorous review process.
 Colleges, schools, and departments shall specify policies for appointment, review, and reappointment of Professor of Practice so long as such policies are consistent with Board and University policies (see section II.
 E below) and approved by the President.

 Executive in Residence: Appointments of the executive-in-residence are based on a distinguished record of professional success, outstanding professional achievements, and/or honorary recognition in specific fields.
 These faculty must be qualified under APS 1435.50.
 Appointments of professor of practice and executive-in-residence faculty may be part-time or full-time.
-Appointments of executive-in-residence faculty are typically short-term, i.e., one semester or one year, but may be potentially renewed up to three years.
+Appointments of executive-in-residence faculty are typically short-term, but may be potentially renewed up to three years.

 Faculty appointed as Executive-in-Residence may compete for appointment as Professors of Practice or non-tenure track teaching faculty but must follow the normal appointment process for those positions, which includes a competitive search.